withrobot/myAHRS_plus/tutorial/readme.md

 * ‘A’: Set ASCII format for data message
 * ‘B’: Set BINARY format for data message
 * ‘C’: Continuous mode.
 Continuous output according to the user specified output rate
 * ‘T’: Trigger mode.
-Output according to the user request<br/>
+Output according to the user request

 To change the output mode, use the combination of above characters (MODE_STRING).<br/>
 For example, use “AC” to set ASCII format in Continuous mode.
 Running command without the parameters will display the current settings.<br/>
 If you specify the data message in BINARY form, you may take the difficult in protocol processing implementation.
 So, if you need to analyze the data message directly not using myAHRS+ SDK, we recommend you ASCII format for the data message in this case.